"We bring the best that the field has to offer

 Scoliosis treatment in Maine

 We are fortunate to have several excellent orthopedic resources in our area for the treatment of Scoliosis.
-One of the leading specialists is Dr. Phillip Anson of Falmouth Orthopedic.
+One of the leading specialists is Dr. Phillip Anson of Maine Medical Partners.
 In addition to specialization in many other aspects of orthopedic surgery, he is known for his extensive experience and his excellent results with both the surgical and non-surgical treatment of Scoliosis and is arguably the best in Maine.
-We are proud to work extensively with Dr. Anson and have a close rapport with his office facilitating scheduling and coordination to make the logistics for you significantly easier.
+We are proud to work extensively with Dr. Anson and have a close rapport with his office facilitating scheduling and coordination to make the logistics for your care significantly easier.

 What makes us the best?